muradh2994/Medical_chatbot_GenAI/README.md

 # Langchain Medical Bot

-The Langchain Medical Bot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
+The Medical Chatbot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
 This README will guide you through the setup and usage of the Langchain Medical Bot.

 ## Table of Contents